ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 * The management of keying material for groups in ACE {{I-D.ietf-ace-key-groupcomm}} and specifically for OSCORE groups {{I-D.ietf-ace-key-groupcomm-oscore}}.
 These include the concept of group-membership resource hosted by the Group Manager, that new members access to join the OSCORE group, while current members can access to retrieve updated keying material.

-Readers are also expected to be familiar with the terms and concepts used in {{I-D.ietf-ace-oscore-gm-admin}}, with particular reference to: "Administrator", "Group name", "Group-collection resource", "Group-configuration resource", and "Admin endpoint".
+Readers are also expected to be familiar with the terms and concepts used in {{I-D.ietf-ace-oscore-gm-admin}}, with particular reference to: "Administrator", "group name", "group-collection resource", and "group-configuration resource".

 Like in {{I-D.ietf-ace-oscore-gm-admin}}, the url-path to a group-configuration resource has GROUPNAME as last segment, with GROUPNAME the invariant group name assigned upon its creation.
 Building on the considered url-path of the group-collection resource, this document uses /manage/GROUPNAME as the url-path of a group-configuration resource; implementations are not required to use this name, and can define their own instead.